Fish locomotion: Hydrodynamics

-Small undulatory swimmers experience both inertial and viscous forces, the relative importance of which is indicated by Reynolds number (Re).
+Small undulatory swimmers such as fish larvae experience both inertial and viscous forces, the relative importance of which is indicated by Reynolds number (Re).
 Reynolds number is proportional to body size and swimming speed.
-The swimming performance of a larva increases between 2–5 days post fertilization (d.p.f.).
-Compared with adults, the larval fish experience relatively high viscous force.
+The swimming performance of a larva increases between 2–5 days post fertilization.
+Compared with adults, larval fish experience relatively high viscous force.
 To enhance thrust to an equal level with the adults, it increases its tail beat frequency and thus amplitude.
-Tail beat frequency increases over larval age to 95 Hz in 3 days post fertilization (d.p.f.) from 80 Hz in 2 days post fertilization (d.p.f.).
-This higher frequency leads to higher swimming speed, thus reducing predation and increasing prey catching ability when they start feeding at around 5 days post fertilization (d.p.f.).
+In zebrafish, tail beat frequency increases over larval age to 95 Hz in 3 days post fertilization from 80 Hz in 2 days post fertilization.
+This higher frequency leads to higher swimming speed, thus reducing predation and increasing prey catching ability when they start feeding at around 5 days post fertilization.
 The vortex shedding mechanics changes with the flow regime in an inverse non-linear way.
-Strouhal number (St) is considered as a design parameter for vortex shedding mechanism and can be defined as a ratio of product of tail beat frequency with amplitude with the mean swimming speed.
+Strouhal number is a design parameter for the vortex shedding mechanism.
+It can be defined as a ratio of the product of tail beat frequency with amplitude with the mean swimming speed.
 Reynolds number (Re) is the main deciding criteria of a flow regime.
 It has been observed over different type of larval experiments that, slow larvae swims at higher Strouhal number but lower Reynolds number.
 However, the faster larvae swims distinctively at opposite conditions, that is, at lower Strouhal number but higher Reynolds number.
 Strouhal number is constant over similar speed ranged adult fishes.
 Strouhal number does not only depend on the small size of the swimmers, but also dependent to the flow regime.
 As in fishes which swim in viscous or high-friction flow regime, would create high body drag which will lead to higher Strouhal number.
 Whereas, in high viscous regime, the adults swim at lower stride length which leads to lower tail beat frequency and lower amplitude.
 This leads to higher thrust for same displacement or higher propulsive force, which unanimously reduces the Reynolds number.